markusfleck/PARENT/README.md

   Furthermore, depending on your MPI version and cluster architecture, in the file "run.sh" you might want to change this part of the two MPI invocation lines:

-    mpirun -bynode -cpus-per-proc $OMP_NUM_THREADS -np $MPI_NUM_PROCS --mca btl tcp,self,sm --report-bindings
+    mpirun --use-hwthread-cpus --bind-to hwthread --mca btl vader,self,tcp

+  "--use-hwthread-cpus --bind-to hwthread" tells MPI to consider virtual rather than physical cores.
-  Especially, if you are using InfiniBand, you might want to change the tcp part
+  During my benchmarking, virtual cores showed almost the same computational power than physical cores, leading to a speedup of a factor of two (each physical core features two virutal cores), so using virtual cores should be the go-to approach in almost all but the most exotic CPU architectures.
+Next, if you are using InfiniBand, you might want to change the tcp part
-  to openib (e. g. to --mca btl openib,self,sm).
+  to openib (e. g. to --mca btl vader,self,openib).
+If you don't have "vader", you could try with "sm" instead.

   After executing the "run.sh" script, issue the following commands to check if everything went correctly: